rpf13/sportsshooting_react/README.md

 ![Matches filter](docs/images/feat_matches_filter.png)

 The two features can be combined to further filter down possible matches.
 This is exactly what a shooter who is looking after matches, wants.
-Search and Level filter will give this option:
+Search and Level filter will give this option.

 ![Search & Level Filter](docs/images/feat_matches_filter_search.png)